 Not everything that looks valuable on the surface is actually valuable.
-A bright facade on a house can conceal a rotting foundation.
-Makeup can conceal age and illness.
-A bright smile can hide deceit and hostility.
-Appearances can be deceiving.
+A glimmering facade on a house (whether metaphorical or literal) conceals a rotting foundation.
+Makeup conceals age and illness.
+A bright smile hides a life of suffering and sorrow.

 The most well-known example is fool's gold (iron pyrite).
 A bright shiny rock that looks like polished gold, but is in fact worthless.
 Indeed, true gold is a dull color, and may not look valuable at all to the ignorant.

 Whenever a character is deceived by surface appearances into overestimating the value of something, this trope is in play.

 In works that wish to teach the Aesop that material wealth is not the true wealth we should seek for, it might be actual gold and jewels that "glitter" and deceive characters into choosing them over less obvious wealth such as love or honor.
 As such, this trope can often overlap with The Simple Gesture Wins.

 Not to be confused with the Norman Lear television series.

 - Ouran High School Host Club: A little short story in the manga dealt with the host club trying to find the perfect soup that their principal had sampled when he was younger.
 Turns out it was a very common soup and that the one giving the soup to the principal would later be his wife.